-I have an undying love of hotels.
-But as a frequent traveler, staying in the same types of rooms over and over again can get boring.
+If you are a frequent traveler you know that staying in the same types of rooms over and over again can get boring.
 A run-of-the-mill weekend hotel can look the same no matter where you go.
 Sometimes, to preserve the enchantment of travel, one must pursue weirder and more unique hotels in the USA.

 Fortunately, America is in no shortage of unique hotels.
-From roadside oddities to AAA Diamond Rated luxury lodges, America’s weird hotels are unique, boutique – and unabashedly odd.
+From roadside oddities to AAA Diamond Designated luxury lodges, America’s weird hotels are unique, boutique – and unabashedly odd.

-Not to be confused with the Liberty Hotel, the Library Hotel is a literary-themed establishment in New York City.
-It’s exactly what it says on the tin: a hotel that’s also a library.
+The Library Hotel is a literary-themed establishment in New York City.
+It’s exactly what it says: a hotel that’s also a library.
 Floors are based on the Dewey Decimal System and rooms are based on different genres, complete with personal books curated for your rooms.
 The hotel’s reading lounges offer hundreds more books to choose from.

 The Stanley Hotel was the inspiration for Stephen King’s “The Shining,” and the location for the 1997 miniseries adaptation of the book.
 Embracing its status as one of the spookiest unique hotels, The Stanley offers many King-related experiences, such as a hedge maze, paranormal tours and a ghost adventure package.